Tristan de Vere Cole

 Tristan John de Vere Cole (born 16 March 1935) is an English television director, now retired.
+He is believed to be the last-surviving illegitimate son of the painter Augustus John (1878–1961).

-In his first career, he was a Royal Navy Officer for seven years.
+In his first career, he was a Royal Navy officer for seven years.
+His career as a television director included work on Z-Cars, Doctor Who, Emmerdale Farm, Howards' Way and Bergerac.

 Life

-Cole is believed to be the last-surviving illegitimate son of the painter Augustus John (1878–1961).
-His mother, Mavis Cole, met John at the Café Royal in 1928, and agreed to model for him.
-In 1931 she married Horace de Vere Cole, a well-known Edwardian practical joker, then in 1932 became the mistress of Augustus John.
+His mother, Mavis Cole, met painter Augustus John (1878–1961) at the Café Royal in 1928, and agreed to model for him.
+In 1931 she married Horace de Vere Cole, a well-known Edwardian practical joker, then in 1932 she became the mistress of Augustus John.
+Cole was born in 1935 and is believed to be John's last-surviving illegitimate son.
 Cole was brought up in the John household at Fryern Court, Fordingbridge, from the age of 18 months, partly by his mother, and then later by Dorelia McNeill.

-Cole was educated for three years at Kelly College, Tavistock, from thirteen to sixteen, and then from 1951 trained for a naval career at the Royal Naval College, Dartmouth.
-He went on to serve as an officer in the Royal Navy from 1953 to 1960.
-After his return to civilian life, Cole worked at the Bristol Old Vic as Assistant Stage Manager and actor, before moving on to a career with BBC television.

-He married Diana Crosby Cook in 1962 and with her has a son, Cassian de Vere Cole, born in 1966, a fine art dealer in London.

-In 1993 Cole met Prudence Murdoch, a divorced lawyer with three children, and they set up house together near Newbury in Berkshire.
-They were married in 2000 and stayed together until her death in 2010.
+Cole was educated for three years at Kelly College, Tavistock.

-He now lives in Sutton Scotney, not far from his partner Anne Stow, eldest grandchild of Neville Chamberlain, a former prime minister, whose wife was a sister of Horace de Vere Cole.
+He married Diana Crosby Cook in 1962 and they had two children, including a son, London fine art dealer Cassian de Vere Cole (born 1966).
+She died in 2025.
+In 2000, he married lawyer Prudence Murdoch.
+She died in 2010.
+He lives in Sutton Scotney, not far from his partner Anne Stow, eldest grandchild of Neville Chamberlain, a former prime minister, whose wife was a sister of Horace de Vere Cole.

+Through his father, Gwen John was Cole's aunt, his half-siblings were cellist Amaryllis Fleming, Sir Caspar John, Gwyneth Johnstone, and Vivien John; Johnstone and Vivien also were artists in their own right.
+Only Caspar was born from his father's marriage, and he later became prominent as an admiral also in the Royal Navy and First Sea Lord.